 On that note, if you want a cookie, have the cookie.
 It’s not a problem if it’s not making you spiral out of control and eat an entire box of them.
 Ideally, you will have your sugar cravings under control so you can enjoy treats in a healthy manner.
 If you want more info on breaking your sugar addiction, you can read my blog post on sugar here .

 What’s the best way to track?

 There are a ton of resources out there to track your macros.
-The easiest way that’s free is MyFitnessPal.
-On MyFitnessPal you can plug in food ahead of time to figure out what you need to eat to hit your macro goals.
-I have also included a link to a (cheap!) kitchen scale, which is the most accurate way to measure how much of each food your eating.
+If you want to track on your phone and plug in your macros as you go, you can the MyFitnessPal or cronometer app.
+With both of these apps, you can plug in food ahead of time to figure out what you need to eat to hit your macro goals.

 Personally, I only use cronometer a few times a week to make sure I am hitting my vitamin goals, but I don’t track my macros in an app.
 I have mine written out for each meal and use this scale to get an accurate read on carbs/fats/protein.

 If you’re already eating a whole foods diet, want to make a change, but this feels overwhelming, then start by adding protein to each of your meals to eventually hit your protein goal.
 If you’re trying to cut fat, stick to leaner meats like chicken breast and skinless thighs for most of your protein.
 Protein helps keep you full and curb any cravings you might have.

 Once you have your protein in check, start paying attention to your carbs.
 Remember complex carbs (ex: fruits, veggies) break down slower than simple carbs (ex: candy, coke) so focus on eating complex carbs if you feel like you’re eating enough protein and you’re still craving junk food.